particle-iot/docs/src/content/notes/device-count-growth.md

 - The number of data operations you are using
 - The amount of cellular data you are using

-The device count in the growth tier includes all devices in all products in the growth organization.
+The device count in the growth plan includes all devices in all products in the growth organization.

 Devices are added to the product from the console or API.
 When you order a devices from the wholesale store in tray or reel quantities, you will be emailed a list of Device IDs in the order that you can upload to the console.